 Section 7.
 Rules of Procedure.
 The rules of procedure at meetings shall be according to the most recent edition of these By-Laws.

 Section 1.
 Composition.
 The Council shall consist of the following members: The President, the President Elect, the Secretary, Treasurer, Assistant Treasurer, and at least nine (9) members, but not more than 12, of the Association elected to the Council by the membership.
+Additionally, Council will include 2 Junior members elected from and by the membership.
 The Immediate Past President of the Society shall also serve on the Council following her/his term of office.
 Members of the Association elected to the Council shall be specifically referred to as "Councilors-At-Large”.
 All members of the Council shall be referred to as "Councilors”.
 The Chief Editor of Clinical EEG and all Standing Committee Heads shall have seats on the Council if not elected members of the Council.
 In this case he/she will have no voting rights.
 An Executive Board will discuss any issue outside of the annual meeting needing immediate action, and shall include the past President, President elect, President, Secretary, and Treasurer, with ad hoc members as consultants as necessary.
 Once a recommendation is developed, the Executive Board will make a presentation to the full Board via e-mail or phone.